ngageoint/geopackage-js/README.md

 # GeoPackage JS

+*** Modified library to take in account de id property on queryForGeoJSONIndexedFeaturesWithBoundingBox method to create GeoJSON with id property from feature property

 GeoPackage JS is an implementation of the OGC GeoPackage spec.
 This library works in both the browser and Node 4+.

 ### Demo ###